How To Create An Effective Social Media Strategy As A Solo Marketer23 min read

 Use a social media content calendar

 A social media calendar is a must-have for someone who dares to embrace the challenge of managing an entire marketing strategy as a one-person team or small business!

 Use these tools to plan your social media activities.

-Test, evaluate, and adjust your strategy.
+Test, evaluate, and adjust your strategy

-It’s crucial to measure and tweak your social media marketing plan: learn what’s successful and what isn’t, and what you can improve on.
-By doing that, you will save plenty of time and money on repeating only the types of content that win over your audience.
+It’s crucial to measure and tweak your social media marketing plan in real time.
+Learn what’s successful and what isn’t, and what you can improve on.
+Doing that will save plenty of time and money on repeating only the types of content that win over your audience.

-These tools will be of great help.
+These tools will be of great help:

 - MailChimp automates email marketing campaigns and transfers the results into useful insights, such as the open/reply rate.

-- Google Analytics provides a deeper understanding of digital marketing campaign success: get conversion rate insights, compare traffic trends and more.
+- Google Analytics provides a deeper understanding of digital marketing campaign success: get conversion rate insights, compare traffic trends, and more.

 - HubSpot allows you to measure campaign outcomes and how they influence your interactions with the audience or website traffic and gives grounded reports.